kammitama5/kammitama5.github.io/_posts/2020-09-13-Sunday-September-13th.md

 - It's unlike the other two that I had owned, so I wasn't sure how it would feel and if I'd get accustomed to it, but it's a lot larger than I thought it would be, was super easy to install, and so far, so good!
 - I was thinking about getting a tablet, but decided not to get one.
 I used to draw in a certain store on their tablets, and also get kicked out.
+The security guard there used to ask me to leave, and I never knew why.
+They even lied about being busy one time.
-It's funny that shortly after getting kicked out by their security, they hired me (not as security).
+  It's funny that shortly after getting kicked out by their security, they (the company) hired me (not as security).
   At the time, I was super broke, and it was a free way of killing time while waiting to visit my friend at NASA (he would take me out for dinner and we would sometimes go hang out with other scientists).
+- I giggle sometimes thinking about how many people like me that security guard might have told to leave; I think it's important and really liked that there are public spaces for artists to draw.
+Many in my old neighbourhood would hang out at this boba shop where you could get a pot of tea and sit there for the entire day.
+When I wasn't working, I would hang out there, and they were really kind to me.
+Shortly afterwards, I did get a job, but it was also really cool just being able to sit in coffee shops and meet other people making their way in the world.
+One of them heard I was writing scripts and thought I was screenwriter.
+I had to explain it was "scripts in Haskell", not screenwriters, and he laughed at our miscommunication.
-- I definitely made sure to visit the store before I left LA, and I noticed they didn't seem to have any issue with my being there.
+- I definitely made sure to visit the store that used to kick me out before I left LA, and I noticed they didn't seem to have any issue with my being there.
 Ha!
 - I haven't been sketching since last summer, and I haven't done any digital painting since around 2016-2017-ish?
 - When I was in Silicon Valley, I used to hang out with my buddy on weekends and we would go to places in the area and sketch, even though we both were categorized in technical capacities.
 I miss her! :(